leftychen/JamAuto/temp/README.md

+# JamAuto
-Demo code which may move to src after review
+Test code for review